 Townsend Centre for International Poverty Research

-Stewart Lansley is an author and economist who has written extensively on inequality, poverty and wealth and now sits on the National Advisory Panel of Class.
-Currently Stewart is a visiting fellow at the Townsend Centre for International Poverty Research, the University of Bristol and has also held academic posts at the National Institute of Economic and Social Research, The Henley Centre and the Universities of Reading and Brunel.
+Stewart Lansley is an economist and financial journalist who has written extensively on inequality, poverty and wealth.
+He sits on the National Advisory Panel of Class and is a visiting fellow at the Townsend Centre for International Poverty Research, the University of Bristol, He has also held academic posts at the National Institute of Economic and Social Research and the Universities of Reading and Brunel.

 - Rising inequality and financial crises (10 May 2012)

 - It’s time to halt the UK’s great public asset boot sale and build Britain’s first social wealth fund (4 Apr 2016)

 - First 100 Days - Tackling Inequality (5 May 2015)

 - Reversing the rising poverty tide requires fundamental change (25 Feb 2015)